 FATF's Trends Publications in 2020

 Financial Action Task Force (FATF) has published new recommendations for its member states regarding money laundering in 2020.
-Among these recommendations are evaluation reports on COVID-19.
+Among FATF recommendations are evaluation reports on COVID-19.
 Undoubtedly, criminals exploited certain industries to make a profit during the pandemic.
 FATF has some researches on this subject as well.
 Trends Publications published by FATF in 2020 for its member states are as follows:

 - Money Laundering and the Illegal Wildlife Trade: The Financial Action Task Force (FATF) published its report on Money Laundering and Illegal Wildlife Trade in June 2020.
 IWT is a major organized crime that threatens biodiversity and promotes corruption.
 The FATF report aims to guide measures that can be taken to combat money laundering resulting from Illicit Wildlife Trade.
 FATF, together with comprehensive risk assessments, encourages the strengthening of understanding of money laundering risk in Illegal Wildlife Trade offenses and sharing the results of these risk assessments with all relevant authorities.